 The following Employment Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

-To take account of the impact of coronavirus (COVID-19) on annual leave, the Government announced that up to four weeks of unused leave can be carried forward into the next two annual leave years.
+To take account of the impact of coronavirus (COVID-19) on annual leave, the Government announced that up to four weeks of unused leave can be carried forward into the next two an

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.

 Read full article

 What is structures and buildings allowance (SBA)?From 29 October 2018, expenditure on constructing a non-residential building or structure, or in certain cases, expenditure on acquiring such a building or structure, qualifies for an SBA.
 The following note has been updated for the changes announced

 Trust property, which is the subject of a qualifying interest in possession (QIIP), may become chargeable to inheritance tax on the following occasions:•on the death of the beneficiary with the interest in possession•on the death of the beneficiary within seven years after a transfer or lifetime